Who is Clean Water Kitsap?

 We are a unique nationally recognized multi-agency partnership created to reduce flooding, prevent pollution and restore fish habitat through stormwater management activities.
 In 2014, after 20 years, the program name and logo was changed to Clean Water Kitsap in order to make more clear the program purpose and benefits.

-We are managed by Kitsap County Public Works and fund certain partner programs within these agencies – Kitsap Public Health District, Kitsap Conservation District and Washington State University Kitsap Extension.
+We are managed by Kitsap County Public Works and fund certain partner programs within these agencies – Kitsap Public Health District, Kitsap Conservation District, Kitsap Public Utility District, and Washington State University Kitsap Extension.

 We encourage you to explore this website and our projects, as well as the opportunities for you to join us in protecting Puget Sound and enhancing Kitsap natural resources.

 Kitsap County Public Works Stormwater Division – Program management, capital projects, retrofit planning and construction, storm system operations and maintenance, watershed health monitoring, public education and outreach, facilities inspections

 Kitsap Public Health District – Public health fresh and marine water quality monitoring, water clean up projects, shellfish advisories, lakes monitoring, onsite sewage system maintenance, public health complaint investigations

 Kitsap Conservation District – Agricultural technical assistance, rain garden and other green stormwater systems cost-share for homeowners and commercial properties, Backyard Habitat Grant program, green stormwater system landscaping